Case study: FIFA

 Challenges

-→ Modernise and simplify the corporate identity
+→ Modernise and simplify FIFA’s corporate identity

-→ Create the event emblem and branding for the 2006 World Cup
+→ Create the event emblem and branding for the 2006 World Cup in Germany

-→ Create event emblems for the 2003 & 2007 Women’s World Cup
+→ Create event emblems for the Women’s World Cup in the USA (2003) and China (2007)

 FIFA brand

-2006 FIFA World Cup Germany™
+FIFA World Cup Germany™

-2002 FIFA World Cup Korea/Japan™
+FIFA Women’s World Cup China™

 Credits